MBDesu/mbdcps2/README.md

         Diff mode.
 Diffs two ROMs of the same ROM set and produces a file with .mra style patches in it.
 Output is said .mra file

   -n string
+        Specifies the ROM set name for the ROM set you are working with.
+Usually the .zip filename.
+Required with the c, d, e, m, p flags

   -o string
         Specifies an output file path.
 Optional